jigish/slate/README.md

 **Note:** If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!

 **Note:** Bindings that are used by Mac OS X spaces, expose, and mission control will override Slate bindings.
 Be sure to turn these bindings off if you want to use them in Slate.

+#### Modal Key ####

+`modal-key` is any one of the Allowed Keys.
+If using a `modal-key`, pressing that key will cause the Slate menu bar icon to change indicating modal mode is activated. then clicking `key` will activate the binding.
+Modal mode will remain active until `key` has been pressed or `modal-key` is pressed again.
+You may specify multiple bindings with the same `modal-key` as long as `key` is different.

 #### Operation ####